farblos/wpg2dk/README.md

 ## Pros and Cons

-As the title says, this tool should help migrating your photos or other media and their metadata from Windows Photo Gallery.
-In contrast to the various other receipts and aproaches you may find on this tpoic in the net, it has the following pros and cons:
+As the title says, this tool should help migrating the metadata of your photos or other media from Windows Photo Gallery.
+In contrast to the various other receipts and approaches you may find on this topic in the net, it has the following pros and
+cons:

 Pros: